 In addition, the drug Metformin can also lower your Vitamin B-12.

-A deficiency in B-12 can cause neuropathy so make certain to see together with your doctor to make certain that you simply have enough Vitamin B-12 in your system.
+A B-12 deficiency can cause neuropathy, so make sure to see your doctor to ensure that you have enough Vitamin B-12 in your system.

 There are several types of neuropathy.
-With peripheral neuropathy, you’ll experience tingling, numbness, burning, or shooting pains which may cause you to lose the power to feel pain or changes in temperature.
+With peripheral neuropathy, you experience tingling, numbness, burning, or shooting pains, which may cause you to lose the power to feel pain or experience changes in temperature.

 Identify Your Needs